 When you choose to study in the Netherlands, this course will definitely be an enrichment of your Dutch experience.
 This series of lectures will give you a broad overview of Dutch history and contemporary society.
-Topics (amongst others): geography, history, government and politics, the people, the language, and art.
-A bike trip and a film will also be part of the program.
+Topics (amongst others): Dutch cities, history, government and politics, the people, the language, and art.
+A city trip and a film will also be part of the program.
 To stimulate students to see more of the Netherlands than just Leiden and Amsterdam, an individual fieldtrip to a Dutch town is part of the course.
 This assignment is done in pairs and rounded off with a City Report (2000 words).

 This course aims at giving a broad overview of today’s culture and society of the Netherlands, and its historical backgrounds.

 Consult the Dutch Studies timetable (available from June on).

 Total study load for this class is 140 hrs.

 Class meetings 20 hrs

 Field Trips 15 hrs

 Class Preparation 40 hrs